JortdeJong13/country-guess/README.md

 ## Getting Started

 The Country Guess App is accessible at [country-guess.nl](https://country-guess.nl), feel free to try it out!
-<br>Alternatively, you can follow the instructions to run the app locally:
+Alternatively, you can follow the instructions to run the app locally:

 ### 1. Using Pre-built Docker Images (Recommended)
 Pull and run the latest images: